 Read more: Other Food Sources to Attract Butterflies

 For butterflies, presentation is everything so grouping the same nectar plants together will help butterflies see your scrumptious offering from a distance.

-Whenever possible plant nectar plants that are native to your area.
-They not only require less maintenance than non-natives but they bring a welcome variety to your gardens.
+Whenever possible, plant native nectar plants and avoid plants considered to be ‘invasive’ in your area.
+When in doubt ask your local garden center for advice.
+They not only require less maintenance than non-natives, but they bring a welcome variety to your gardens.